-- 06:00 20.00 (Monday Friday) - 06:00 20:00 (Saturday for street cleaning services, vehicle and equipment maintenance, minimal trade waste activities and waste services 'Saturday catch-up' following bank holidays) - 06:00 20:00 (Sunday for street cleaning services only)
+- 06:00 20.00 (Monday Friday) - 06:00 20:00 (Saturday for street cleaning services, vehicle and equipment maintenance, minimal trade waste activities and waste

-It is not considered that these proposed opening hours give rise to any adverse impact and are therefore considered acceptable and should be conditioned.
-It is also considered necessary to condition the amount of waste (106,496 tonnes of which 607 tonnes can be hazardous) which can be managed at the WTS to ensure that the permission reflects the scope of the planning application.
-In additional to residential amenity, it is not considered that the proposal would conflict with the adjacent agricultural and commercial/industrial land uses.
-The proposal would therefore comply with DM2 and WDM2.
+- services 'Saturday catch-up' following bank holidays) 06:00 20:00 (Sunday for street cleaning services only) - 268.
+It is not considered that these proposed opening hours give rise to any significant adverse impacts to residential amenity and are therefore considered acceptable.
+The opportunity is available to restrict operations of the site to the specified hours by means of planning condition.
+This would enable any proposals to extend the operating hours to be scrutinised by the Local Planning Authority. - 269.
+It is also considered necessary to limit the amount of waste (106,496 tonnes of which 607 tonnes can be hazardous) which can be managed at the WTS by planning condition.
+This is to ensure that the permission reflects the scope of the evidence accompanying the planning application.
+In addition to residential amenity it is not considered that the proposal would conflict with the adjacent agricultural and commercial/industrial land uses.
+The proposal would therefore comply with DM2 and WDM2 in these respects.